 Other Inspections

-The LQIP also includes other types of inspections, for example, where there are complaints or incident reports or there is a follow-up from a previous inspection.
-In this case Stage 1 of the RQI or Comprehensive Inspection is not applied.
-The relevant Inspection Protocols are used to delve directly into the issue and determine if the Home is compliant with the LTCHA and its regulations.
+also includes other types of inspections, for example, where there are complaints or critical incident system reports or there is a follow-up from a previous inspection.
+In this case Stage 1 of the RQI

 Inspection Reports:

-There are two versions of the Inspection Reports and Orders issued by the MOHLTC – one is the licensee version (LTC Home operator) and the other a public version.
+Home operator) and the other a public version.
 The public version usually follows after the licensee version, as it requires careful editing to remove as much of the personal health information (PHI) and personal information (PI) as possible.

 Licensee Report – The Licensee copy of the report is given to the licensee which contains all information related to the inspection including resident health information (confidential and not to be shared).